quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Probe Timeout, will be less responsive to changes in the path's RTT.

 To limit delays to loss detection, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT.
+A sender can accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

 A sender might use timers to detect loss of PMTUD probe packets.
 A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such